-Project Description The purpose of this project is to inform local governments, Froject Description concerned agencies and citizens of local, regional, and regionally significant state projects in order to promote early review and consideration of projects and anticipated impacts.
+Project Description The purpose of this project is to inform local governments, concerned agencies and citizens of local, regional, and regionally significant state projects in order to promote early review and consideration of projects and anticipated impacts.
 AMBAG provides comments on key project which may have an impact on the implementation of the MTP/SCS and MTIP.
 This work element allows AMBAG to monitor regionally significant projects and their impact on the regional travel demand model and regional transportation performance targets.
 Additionally, the information collected can be used to track and facilitate coordination across jurisdictions and MPO boundaries on land use plans and projects that have transportation implications, and transportation plans and projects that have land use implications.
-Project Products Monthly record of projects and plans requiring compliance with . reject i roudets the California Environmental Quality Act (CEQA).
-Federally Eligible Tasks Collection and documentation of regionally significant project Todo. uni, Engliste Tubilo proposals and state planning programs.
+Project Products Monthly record of projects and plans requiring compliance with the California Environmental Quality Act (CEQA).
+Federally Eligible Tasks Collection and documentation of regionally significant project proposals and state planning programs.
 Previous Accomplishments AMBAG developed and implemented a Regional Clearinghouse database.
 Staff has entered into a database, written clearinghouse records since 2002.
 Federal Planning Factors (PF) Support the economic vitality of the metropolitan area, especially by enabling global competitiveness, productivity, and efficiency.
 Increase the safety of the transportation system for motorized and non-motorized users.
 Increase the security of the transportation system for motorized and non-motorized users.
 Increase the accessibility and mobility of people and for freight.
 Protect and enhance the environment, promote energy conservation, improve the quality of life, and promote consistency between transportation improvements and State and local planned growth and economic development patterns.

 Enhance the integration and connectivity of the transportation system, across and between modes, people and freight.
-Promote efficient system management and operation.
-Emphasize the preservation of the existing transportation system.

 Tasks & Deliverables Task Description Deliverables Budge et & Completion Date 1 Administration Administrative Deliverables \$ 3,000 1.1 Provide a summary to the AMBAG Board of Directors on Board memos, agenda and minutes Monthly activities that have come through the clearinghouse since the previous board meeting.
 2 Planning Planning Deliverables \$ 4,000 2.1 Review environmental documents for consistency with regional Correspondence Weekly plans.
 Provide feedback to lead agencies about developments that will impact the regional transportation system and information sharing with partner agencies will be addressed through regional coordination and liaison work elements.
 3 Data Gathering and Analysis Data Gathering and Analysis Deliverables \$ 3,000 3.1 Continuously track projects in a regional database for the Access database updated weekly Weekly purposes of examining land use in the region.
-3.2 Collect data from project proponents and summarize data for Correspondence Weekly reports. · , 4 Coordination Coordination Deliverables \$0 4.1 None None n/a 5 Public Participation Public Participation Deliverables \$ 2,000 5.1 Disseminate information to the general public and policy maker s Reports summarizing projects received by the Bi-monthly on projects that are subject to CEQA. clearinghouse
+3.2 Collect data from project proponents and summarize data for mmarize data for Correspondence Weekly reports. · · 4 Coordination Coordination Deliverables \$0 4.1 None None n/a 5 Public Participation Public Participation Deliverables \$ 2,000 5.1 Disseminate information to the general public and policy makers Reports summarizing projects received by the Bi-monthly on projects that are subject to CEQA. clearinghouse